zeroluck/docs/sources/reference/ldap/attribute.md

         * Left side box should include backend AD's information and right side box should include Gluu Server's attribute name just like below.
             ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrustConfiguration/Attribute_mapping/map_attribute_description.png?raw=true)
         * Click on “Update” and wait for Cache Refresh to populate this value inside Gluu server.
-* How to check status
+* How to check status newly mapped attribute

 Search for any user with “uid” in Gluu Server and if “Description” is available for this user, mapping is done.

 ## Custom attributes